yang-han/EnjoyYourRoad/README.md

 ## 3. Things I'd like to mention

-In order to hand in the homework, I (with two partners) try hard to learn openGL in the core profile using variaties of shader.
+In order to hand in the homework, I (with two partners) try hard to learn openGL using variaties of shaders.
 Within one week's spare time, we finally completed this, exhaustedly.

 All the models(*.obj) are created by hand, with no professional model constructor, and we nearly used no libraries, though some codes are learned from some tutorials on the web.